 For over a decade, the Connecticut College New Music and Percussion Ensemble has been providing music students of all skill levels with the opportunity to explore the world of 20th and 21st century concert music.
 Director Peter Jarvis aims to create programs that will expose the campus community to the wide and varied spectrum of contemporary music.
 The ensemble has performed works by Varèse, Cage, Harrison, Crumb, Riley, Reich, Rzewski, and Carter, and also has given the world premiere of several works by composers based in New England and the Tri-State Area.

 Performing once a semester, the ensemble takes great pride in collaborating with members of the Chamber Choir, Orchestra, and Concert Band, as well as faculty composers and performers, and in its diverse, ever-developing repertoire.
 As much an opportunity for serious musical growth on behalf of its members as it is an integral, pioneering faction of the Connecticut College arts community, the ensemble looks forward to seeing everybody at its next concert!

 For more information, please contact Peter Jarvis, director.

 Chamber music groups are organized each semester according to student interest and teacher availability.
-These include string quartets, string trios, woodwind quintets, guitar ensemble, flute ensemble, and the like.
+These include string quartets, string trios, woodwind quintets, saxophone quartets, guitar ensembles, flute ensembles, and the like.